CURRENT PROGRAMS AND COLLABORATIONS

 Each STAC cross country team nominates a graduating senior male and female who have participated in varsity or junior varsity cross country at a Southern Tier Athletic Conference member school.
 Selection of award recipients is made collectively by STAC head varsity coaches whose teams have submitted nominations.
 (Coaches may not vote for their own athletes.)
 Candidates must intend to pursue higher education at a two or four year accredited college.

 Farrelly’s Feet is an extension of Mrs. McIver’s Closet, a program at MacArthur Elementary School inspired by former principal Maria McIver, which provides new and gently-used clothing and shoes to students in need.
 Since we’ve started, The Noah Farrelly Memorial Fund has donated 500 pairs of new athletic shoes to the program.

 The poverty rate in Binghamton is significantly higher than both the New York State and national averages.
 One out of every three residents of Binghamton and 52% of children live below the Federal Poverty Line.
 The Noah Farrelly Memorial Fund is proud to partner with Mrs. McIver’s Closet, to help families ease the economic burden of keeping up with growing feet.

 Student Runner Safety & Identification

 The Noah Farrelly Memorial Fund is committed to helping other young runners avoid Noah’s fate, and sparing other families from delayed notification in the wake of a running accident.
-Our student runner safety and identification program will entail a live presentation delivered at school by Noah’s mother, Bridgette Stein Farrelly – toshare Noah’s story, teach road safety best practices, and provide young runners with wearable identification accessories.
-The program will initially focus on Southern Tier Athletic Conference schools and may expand to other area schools over time.
+Our student runner safety and identification program will entail a live presentation delivered at school by Noah’s mother, Bridgette Farrelly – to share Noah’s story, teach road safety best practices, and provide young runners with wearable identification accessories.
+We are proud to be expanding the program to include all NYSPHSAA Section 4 schools in 2022.